daisvke/woody-woodpacker/README.md

 This project is about coding a packer and an unpacker shellcode for ELF (Executable and Linkable Format) 64-bit binary files.
 <br /><br />
 "Packers" are tools whose task consists of compressing executable programs (.exe, .dll,.ocx,...) and/or encrypting them. <br />
 During the execution of a packer, a program passing through that packer is loaded in memory, compressed and encrypted.
-Then, during execution of the packed program, through the shellcode the packer will have injected, it will be decompressed, decrypted, and finally be executed.
+Then, during execution of the packed program, through the shellcode unpacker the packer will have injected, it will be decompressed, decrypted, and finally be executed.
 <br /><br />
 The existence of such programs is related to the fact that antivirus programs generally analyse programs when they are loaded in memory, before they are executed. <br />
 Thus, encryption and compression of a packer allow to bypass this behavior by obfuscating the content of an executable until its execution.